- Luby and Andy Aczel

 Self-Help started its first TIE (Technology Information and Empowerment) Center in 1989 to advocate for digital inclusion for low-income, monolingual, or limited English-speaking seniors.
 Self-Help strongly believes every senior in San Francisco should get access and training to computer and internet knowledge and skills.
 Anni joined the SF Tech Council to connect Asian seniors to these tools and opportunities.
 Self-Help for the Elderly currently offers classes in English, Chinese, Vietnamese and Russian in many senior centers in San Francisco as part of the SF Connected Network.

-Kami Griffiths is the executive director and co-founder of Community Technology Network, a nonprofit with the mission to transform lives through digital literacy.
+Kami Griffiths is the executive director and co-founder of Community Tech Network, a nonprofit with the mission to transform lives through digital literacy.
 With nearly 15 years of experience working in the public sector, Kami has developed a passion for helping people gain access and better utilize technology after witnessing firsthand how the digital divide and low literacy levels were aiding the cycle of poverty.

 Kami has worked for the City of New York Department of Parks & Recreation, managing 27 public access computing centers, teaching computer classes and establishing their volunteer trainer program.
 As the Training and Outreach Manager for TechSoup Global, Kami greatly expanded her knowledge and understanding of the nonprofit technology field, having conducted over 200 interviews with librarians and producing over 100 webinars.
 She is a founding member of the National Digital Inclusion Alliance (NDIA) and speaks nationally about digital inclusion.

-Jim Illig is responsible for the development and management of Kaiser Permanente’s strategies and programs to enhance community health and support its social mission for six Bay Area hospitals.
+As Community Health Manager, Jim Illig is responsible for the development and management of Kaiser Permanente’s strategies and programs to enhance community health and support its social mission for six Bay Area hospitals.
 He was Director of Government Relations at Project Open Hand for 18 years, responsible for HIV and senior service contracts feeding thousands of persons on both sides of the Bay each year.
 Prior to that, he was Executive Director of Baker Places, and then Continuum HIV Day Services, both pioneering nonprofits serving persons with mental illness, substance abuse, and AIDS.

 Jim has also been an advocate for collaboration among nonprofit service providers as a founder and leader of the HIV/AIDS Provider Network (HAPN), the Human Services Network, the Coalition of Agencies Serving the Elderly (CASE), and the Tenderloin Hunger Task Force.
 In 2004, Mayor Newsom appointed Jim to serve on the San Francisco Health Commission, providing governance leadership for the $1.6 billion Department of Public Health during two four-year terms, with half of that time as elected President or Vice President.